RobotLocomotion/drake-iiwa-driver/README.md

 ## C++ driver

-TODO(sam.creasey) Update the Drake external to point to master once the needed changes are integrated.

-The computer running Sunrise Workbench must be configured with an address which can communicate with 192.170.10.2/24, and which is connected to the KONI port.
+Once Sunrise Workbench is provisioned, you'll need to configure the system which will communicate directly with the KONI interface.
+This system must be configured for the IP address 192.170.10.200 (netmask /24, or 255.255.255.0).
 KUKA recommends directly attaching the computer to the KONI port instead of using a switch.

-Once Sunrise Workbench is provisioned, you'll need to build the local interface which communicates with the iiwa arm using FRI, and with the controlling application using LCM.
+Next, build the driver program to communicate with the iiwa arm using FRI, and with the controlling application using LCM.
 Compiling this project will output a single program in the build directory called "kuka_driver".
 Running it with no arguments will connect to the IIWA at it's default address and port (192.170.10.2, port 30200), negotiate LCM into the command state, and report the IIWA status via LCM.
 If no LCM control messages are received, the arm will be in a "limp" state where it can be moved externally subject to the configured impedence force (hardcoded in the Java application).
 Once it receives a command via LCM, that position (and optionally torque) will be commanded until the next LCM position is received.

 An application wishing to control the arm should listen to LCM for status updates and command the joints appropriately in response.